veracity/veracity-documentation/CONTRIBUTE.md

 *	Commit only changes to content (.md and .json file, any images you added in /assets). **Avoid committing any .ds-store files.**
 *	Push your changes to your forked repository on GitHub:

-2.	**Navigate to the Original Repository:**
+2.	**Navigate to your forked repository:**
-* Go to the original repository (veracity-documentation) on GitHub where you want to open the pull request.
+* Go to your forked repository (veracity-documentation) on GitHub (in the browser), and open the Pull Requests tab.
+If you are unsure how to open your repository in a browser, in GitHub Desktop, select any file you want to commit, right-click with your mouse, and select the last option on the list.

 3.	**Open a Pull Request:**
 *	Click on the "Pull requests" tab.
 *	Click the "New pull request" button.
 *	Select the branch of your forked repository that contains your changes.
-*	Compare it with the branch of the original repository you want to merge into (usually main or master).
+*	Compare it with the branch of the original repository you want to merge into (master).

 4.	**Create the Pull Request:**
 *	Add a title and description for your pull request.
 Be clear and concise about the changes you made and why they are necessary.